flyteorg/flyte/rsts/deployment/index.rst

 Deployment
 #############

+These *Deployment Guides* are primarily for platform and devops engineers to learn how to deploy and administer Flyte.

-This section includes all documentation to deploying and administering Flyte, enabling and configuring plugins, authentication, performance tuning, and general articles on how to maintain Flyte as a production grade service in your company.
+The sections below walk through how to create a Flyte cluster and cover topics related to enabling and configuring plugins, authentication, performance tuning, and maintaining Flyte as a production-grade service.

 .. panels::
     :header: text-center